palaa159/Docs/Tutorials/011-Daisy_Getting_Started_Guide.md

 If you purchased a Wifi Shield, attach it to the Cyton board, then attach the Daisy module on top of the Wifi Shield, shown below.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Cyton_Daisy_Wifi.JPG?raw=true" width="60%">
 The leads are connected to the pins in the same way as if you did not have the Wifi Shield.

-See the Wifi Shield [tutorial.](http://docs.openbci.com/Tutorials/03-Wifi_Getting_Started_Guide)
+See Section III.
+Assembly above.